Second armed robbery in Salem in three days

-SALEM, N.H. — Salem police believe the same person is behind two armed robberies that have occurred in town over the past three days, according to a press release from Deputy Chief Joel Dolan.
+SALEM, N.H. — Salem police believe the same person is behind two armed robberies that have occurred in town over the past three days, according to Deputy Chief Joel Dolan.

 Monday night at 8:11, police responded to an armed robbery at the Klemm's Mobil at 126 Pleasant St.